melee01/tp/docs/DeveloperGuide.md

 ## Implementation
 This section describes an explanation on some of the implemented features.

+### Min-expense
+Allows users to be informed on the lowest expense made in real-time

+### Max-expense
+Allows users to be informed on the highest expense made in real-time

 ### Multi-currency support
 Allows users to have multi-currency expenses in the app.
 #### **Step 1**: Conversion rates storage